 When I was a kid, we went on vacation to the beach.
 I met a friend named Miep.
 We played together the whole time we were on vacation.
 We made sandcastles, played mini golf, and enjoyed our time together.
 I forget where she was from but we became pen pals and kept in touch for a short time after our summer vacation.
 We wrote each other a few letters back and forth.
+Now I'm getting my kids involved and want to share my pen pal tips and ideas for you to get started.

 Related: Ways to Get Crafty with Crayons